 As an undergraduate I had the opportunity to work with University of Miami Wellness and Health Centers and the Greek Community.
 From wellness programs and workshops, to organizing the Coalition for Collegiate Women's Greek Leader Annual Conference and attending NASPA as a Undergraduate Fellow I developed a passion for the world of Student Affairs.

 After graduating from the University of Michigan in 2012, I worked as an Academic Supervisor and English Language Instructor in Southeast Asia and South America for five years.
 I was responsible for the educational advising and development of 60 teachers from diverse backgrounds across ten different company affiliates in Santiago.
 I guided the collaboration that was necessary between these companies and the teachers to maintain quality control and ensure that the educational strategies had a strong academic fit.

-During my time at my undergrad institution, I worked at an exercise physiology lab conducting health-related research, fitness and performance tests, and assessing and validating new health and fitness technology.
+During my undergraduate years, I worked at an exercise physiology lab conducting health-related research, fitness and performance tests, and assessing and validating new health and fitness technology.
 After graduation, I continued working at the lab while also interning at San Diego County Health and Human Services Agency, assisting with health communications under the Live Well San Diego initiative.